Nguni languages

 The Nguni languages are a group of Bantu languages spoken in southern Africa (mainly South Africa, Zimbabwe and Eswatini) by the Nguni people.
 Nguni languages include Xhosa, Ndebele, Swati, and Zulu.
-The appellation "Nguni" derives from their ancestor called Mnguni type.
+The appellation "Nguni" derives from their ancestor called Mnguni.
 Ngoni (see below) is an older, or a shifted, variant.
+The Nguni languages are the indigenous languages of the subtropics of southern Africa.

 It is sometimes argued that the use of Nguni as a generic label suggests a historical monolithic unity of the people in question, where in fact the situation may have been more complex.
 The linguistic use of the label (referring to a subgrouping of Bantu) is relatively stable.

 From an English editorial perspective, the articles "a" and "an" are both used with "Nguni", but "a Nguni" is more frequent and more correct especially if "Nguni" is pronounced as it is suggested (//ŋˈɡuːni//).

 Classification

 Proportion of the population that speaks a Nguni language at home in South Africa.
-Eswatini, Zimbabwe and southern Mozambique excluded.
+Lesotho, Eswatini, Zimbabwe and southern Mozambique excluded.

 Density of home-language speakers of Nguni languages in South Africa.
 Lesotho, Eswatini, Zimbabwe and southern Mozambique excluded.

 Within a subset of Southern Bantu, the label "Nguni" is used both genetically (in the linguistic sense) and typologically (quite apart from any historical significance).

-The Nguni languages are closely related, and in many instances different languages are mutually intelligible; in this way, Nguni languages might better be construed as a dialect continuum than as a cluster of separate languages.
-On more than one occasion, proposals have been put forward to create a unified standard Nguni language.
+The Nguni languages are closely related, and in many instances different languages are mutually intelligible; in this way, Nguni languages are construed as a dialect continuum.
+These tongues are fully separate languages that belong to separate tribes with distinct histories, lands, and tribal clans in southern africa.

-In scholarly literature on southern African languages, the linguistic classificatory category "Nguni" is traditionally considered to subsume two subgroups: "Zunda Nguni" and "Tekela Nguni".
+In scholarly literature on southern African languages, the linguistic classificatory category Nguni is traditionally considered to subsume two subgroups: Zunda Nguni and Tekela Nguni.
 This division is based principally on the salient phonological distinction between corresponding coronal consonants: Zunda //z// and Tekela //t// (thus the native form of the name Swati and the better-known Zulu form Swazi), but there is a host of additional linguistic variables that enables a relatively straightforward division into these two substreams of Nguni.